Leverage Social Media to Find the Right Internship for You

 CareerArc social recruiting is a Twitter-related job search site that provides users with targeted job recommendations, based on your field of expertise.
 You can even specify how to be notified about jobs: through email, mobile phone, or your Twitter account.

 LinkedIn is the world’s largest professional network, so it’s a great place to begin your job search.
 First, make sure your profile is up-to-date and relevant.
 When employers research potential applicants, your LinkedIn profile is usually one of the top hits in a Google search.
-LinkedIn also has a ton of industry-specific resources, so be sure stay active in groups and discussion boards and connect with other professionals in your field.
+LinkedIn also has a ton of industry-specific resources, so be sure to stay active in groups and discussion boards and connect with other professionals in your field.

 Join relevant LinkedIn Groups and participate in or start discussions.
 Find out which groups the professionals you admire are in, and join those groups as well.